-In light of the on-going cost of living crisis and aftermath of the pandemic we have seen an increase in applications from people self-referring who would not normally be referred to us.
-Many of whom may have spent many years in work but have recently lost their jobs or have been able to manage financially but rising costs have pushed them into poverty, and through the pandemic years this has proven to be an on-going trend.
-As was expected, the kind of support requested has been more immediate in nature, particularly requests for cash grants which we cannot currently provide.
+In light of the on-going cost-of-living crisis and aftermath of the pandemic HPLC has seen an increase in applications from people self-referring who would not normally be referred to us.
+Many of whom may have spent many years in work but have lost their jobs or have been able to manage financially but rising costs have pushed them into poverty, and through the pandemic years this has proven to be an on-going trend.
+As was expected, the kind of support requested has been more immediate in nature, particularly requests for cash grants (most commonly for debt relief) which HPLC cannot currently provide.
 Also, both Birmingham and Sandwell councils face unprecedented pressures on their spending, and in the absence of central government support, can only turn to freezing of budgets or further budgetary cuts through 2024/25 to save revenue.

 The national picture of a problem with poverty continues to be reflected at a local level.
-The most recent Index of Deprivation data published in 2019 by '.gov' shows Birmingham is still ranked 6th out of 326 authorities across the UK, representing an increase (detrimentally so) in ranking from 2010, and Sandwell is now ranked 8th (where 1 is the most deprived), also representing a shocking detrimental increase of four positions on last year's 12th ranking.
+The most recent Index of Deprivation data (still not updated since 2019) by '.gov' showed Birmingham is still ranked 6th out of 326 authorities across the UK, representing an increase (detrimentally so) in ranking from 2010, and Sandwell is now ranked 8th (where 1 is the most deprived), also representing a shocking detrimental increase of four positions on 2022's 12th ranking.
 Authorities across the West Midlands looked at 7 indicators of deprivation, to measure this:-